Eternal Darkness: Plot

 In 2000 AD, Alexandra Roivas returns to her family's estate in Rhode Island after her grandfather, Edward Roivas, her only living relative, is found brutally murdered.
 Two weeks later, the local police have gotten nowhere with the investigation.
 Alex decides to investigate the mansion for clues, and stumbles upon a secret room containing a book bound with human skin called the Tome of Eternal Darkness.
 Deciding to read it, she finds it contains accounts of various people in the past, beginning with the story of Pious Augustus in 26 BC.

 Pious, a respected Roman military commander, is sent to Ancient Persia to locate an important relic.
 Lured away from his men by mysterious voices, Pious ventures into an underground temple complex called the Forbidden City.
 He comes across three artifacts.
 Each possesses the essence of powerful godlike beings referred to as "The Ancients": Chattur'gha, Xel'lotath and Ulyaoth.
 Upon attempting to touch one of the artifacts, Pious finds himself corrupted by its power, resulting in him becoming undead yet gaining a significant amount of power, whereupon he pledges his allegiance to the artifact's Ancient and begins working on summoning them into the universe.
 The remaining two artifacts that Pious did not claim were put out of Pious' reach.
 One of the other artifacts represents the Ancient that is stronger than Pious', and the other represents the Ancient weaker than Pious'.

 The artifact representing the weaker Ancient remained in the Forbidden City.
-In 565 AD, a young swordsman named Karim, ventures to the Forbidden City to locate a treasure for a woman that he loves.
-Upon finding it, he sacrifices himself in order to guard it.
+In 565 AD, a young swordsman named Karim, ventures to the Forbidden City to locate a treasure for Chandra, a woman that he loves.
+Upon finding it, and learning more about it from the enlightened spirit of the recently murdered Chandra, Karim sacrifices himself in order to guard it with her.
 Pious returns to Persia in the Middle Ages to construct a Pillar of Flesh at the Forbidden City, as part of his master's plans.
-In 1460 AD Roberto Bianchi, a Venetian architect traveling through the region, is captured by Pious under the guise of a warlord.
-While under involuntary servitude, he encounters the spirit of Karim, who entrusts him with the artifact in his possession.
+In 1460 AD, Roberto Bianchi, a Venetian architect traveling through the region, is captured by Pious under the guise of a warlord.
+While under involuntary servitude, surveying the site of the monument's construction, he encounters the spirit of Karim, who entrusts him with the artifact in his possession.
 Roberto attempts to warn Pious of the dangers within but is thrown into the tower, becoming part of its foundation along with many others.
 Centuries later in 1991 AD, a Canadian firefighter named Michael Edwards works with his team to extinguish several major oil fires in the Middle East, following the end of the Gulf War.
 After an explosion killed his entire team and trapped him in the Forbidden City, he is approached by Roberto's spirit, who gives him the artifact and instructs him to take it to the Roivas Family Estate.
 Michael then moves to destroy the Forbidden City with a magickally enhanced bomb.
-A few months later, Michael delivers the artifact to Edward Roivas in secret, telling him that "[he] won't last the night".
+A few years later, Michael delivers the artifact to Edward Roivas in secret, telling him that "[he] won't last the night".